 For SMEs looking to expand, securing growth funding is often crucial.
 From an entrepreneur launching their start-up businesses to an established business looking to scale-up its operations, cash can enable businesses to turn their ideas into reality.
 So, what finance solution best fits your growth objectives?

-Sajid Sabir, Investment Associate based across Maven’s Midland’s offices, highlights the questions business owners should ask themselves to determine what funding is right for their business.
+Sajid Sabir, Investment Manager based across Maven’s Midland’s offices, highlights the questions business owners should ask themselves to determine what funding is right for their business.

 The first step to identifying a funding solution to fit your business requirements is understanding the stage of the growth cycle that your business is at as this will impact the type of funding you can access.
 Traditionally, debt finance is more appropriate for businesses that can provide a sales history or track record to help a prospective lender understand whether the business can afford to repay the debt it wishes to take on.
 Such companies tend to be at the ‘growth stage’ of the business cycle, generally they are profitable and with a positive cash flow.